-Communal areas There are no communal areas.
-Garages and permanent outbuildings Visually inspected.
-There is a store of stone construction under a pitched and slate roof.
-There is a timber and profile metal workshop/garage.
-This is lined in plaster board internally.
-There is a poly tunnel in the rear garden.
-Outside areas and boundaries Visually inspected.
-There are areas of garden to the front, sides and the rear.
-Boundaries are defined by concrete block walling and post and wire fencing.
-There is an enclosed courtyard area with gravel surface suitable for parking.
-There is a grass area to the side.
-The access track of the neighbouring property runs across the rear garden.
-The rear garden is left largely wild but with an enclosed vegetable area.
+Conservatories and Porches There are no conservatories or porches.
+Communal Areas Circulation areas visually inspected.
+There is a communal access track.
+Garages and Permanent Outbuildings Visually inspected.
+There is a rear wing adjoining the main property of stone and slate construction.
+This has been used as a store.
+It is accessed via an external door and does not link to the main house.
+Outside Areas and Boundaries Visually inspected.
+There are areas of garden to the front, side and rear.
+The boundaries are formed in stone walls, metal fencing and hedging.
 Ceilings Visually inspected from floor level.
-Ceilings are formed in lath and plaster and plaster board.
-Internal walls Visually inspected from floor level.
+Ceilings are formed in lath and plaster.
+There are some textured plaster finishes.
+Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction with plaster board finishes.
-There are some timber panel finishes.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
+Internal walls are formed in lath and plaster and plasterboard.
+Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are mainly of suspended timber construction overlaid with timber tongue and groove boarding.
-Flooring within the bathroom projection would appear to be of suspended timber construction overlaid with chip board.
-Flooring within the entrance vestibule and pantry are of solid concrete construction.
-Floors were partially covered at the time of the inspection.
-No access was available to any sub-floor areas.
+Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Floors are of suspended timber construction overlaid with timber tongue and groove boarding.
+At the time of my inspection all floors were uncovered.
+No access available to any sub floor timbers due to the lack of any known hatch.

-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are of a traditional timber framed and panelled type.
-There are some glazed panelled doors.
+Internal doors are of a timber framed and panelled type.
 Skirtings and door facings are formed in timber.
-The kitchen contains a range of fitted floor units with hardwood surfaces and a stainless steel one and a half bowl sink unit and drainer.
-The stairs is formed in timber with a timber balustrade.
-Chimney breasts and fireplaces Visually inspected.
+The kitchen contains a range of fitted floor and wall mounted units with a stainless steel sink unit and drainer.
+There is a timber stair and balustrade.
+Chimney Breasts and Fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a wood stove fitted in the sitting room.
-There is a blocked off fireplace in the ground floor bedroom.
-Internal decorations Visually inspected.
-Internal walls and ceilings are painted throughout.
+There are stoves fitted in the sitting room and kitchen.
+Internal Decorations Visually inspected.
+Internal walls are generally papered or painted.
+Joinery finishes are painted.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains electricity supply.
 Visible wiring is of PVC coated cabling with 13 amp sockets.
 The consumer unit and electricity meter are located in the hall.
-There are solar photovoltaic panels fitted to the roof pitch.
-The inverter and battery storage for the panels are fitted within the first floor boxroom/ store.
-These produce electricity which can be utilised while the panels are producing or at a later time via the battery system.
-Surplus can be sold back to the grid subject to a feed in tariff.
-Gas Not applicable.
-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Gas There is no gas supply.
+Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The water is from a private supply.
-There is filtration equipment located in the boiler room cupboard.
+Water is understood to be from a private supply.
+There is filtration equipment within the bathroom.
 Visible pipework is formed in copper and PVC materials.
-The bathroom contains a low level W.C., wash hand basin and bath with electric shower over.
+The bathroom contains a white wc, wash hand basin and bath with electric shower over.